 - "The reading challenge makes me feel a part of a team."

 - "I started a huge book and it was easy."

 - "I really love the Reading Challenge and I hope it goes on for generations."

 Parents and teachers watch students grow and develop:

 - "I had some students join this that I knew would and some that surprised me.
 I loved watching them be excited about feeling special and a part of something.
 They bonded a lot throughout this process.
 It also made reading a really positive experience."

 - "I'm thankful for this challenge because he truly gained more confidence and got to be a stronger reader."

 - "We as a family read more due to this challenge."

 Every year we survey participants about this program.
 As a result of the Third Grade Reading Challenge:

-- 93% report that they enjoy reading more
+- 93% of parents reported that their student enjoyed reading more